apadkavyrava/nn-handwriting/README.md

 # nn-handwriting
 Handwritten digit recognition with neural networks

+Features
-Using a pre-trained neural network to recognise digits in 20x20-pixel squares
+- Recognise digits in 20x20-pixel squares using pre-trained neural network
+- Recognise same digits with a network trained from scratch with backpropagation

 Tech used:
 - numpy